March 29, 2023

 Mesclun: A French term used to describe a salad mix of young, tender greens, often including arugula, spinach, and other leafy greens.

-Mignonette: A sauce made with cracked black pepper and vinegar, often served with raw oysters.
+Mignonette: A sauce made with cracked black pepper and red wine vinegar, often served with raw oysters.

 Mince: To chop food into very small pieces, often using a knife or food processor.